sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

    - Sensible compares the two concatenations using the OpenAPI Embeddings API.

-4. Sensible uses GPT-3 to restructure the table based on your column descriptions and your overall table description.
-Sensible returns the result in Sensible's standard table output format.
+4. Sensible uses GPT-3 to restructure the best-scoring table based on your column descriptions and your overall table description.
+Sensible returns the restructured table.